ionoid/docs.ionoid.io/docs/debug/debug-devices.md

 # Debugging and Troubleshooting IoT Devices

-To Debug your Device first login into your [Ionoid IoT Account](https://dashboard.ionoid.io/login) and locate your Device
+To Debug your Device first login into your [Ionoid IoT Account](https://dashboard.ionoid.io/login) and locate your Device.

 ## Device Information

-In the Device details page you will be able to find lot of information:
+Go to your Device details page and lookup for the following information:

+* `Status and Last Time Seen`

 * `Device Operating System Versions`